 A medical practitioner can be guilty of negligence in two main ways.
 Either they cause an avoidable injury when they are careless in examining or treating a patient, or they are not thorough with their examination or referral, and miss, or misdiagnose, a condition which progressively becomes worse.

 Examples of eye injury negligence can include:

-- An optician not referring a patient for further examination when they spot signs of infection or swelling in or behind the eye.
+- An optician not referring a patient for further examination.
+Particularly when they spot signs of infection or swelling in or behind the eye.

 - Mistakes made during surgery.